rodnie30/dispatch/README.md

 ## Description

 _This project will imitate dispatching software that I've used in the past when I used to work for HVAC companies.
-This will be an ongoing effort so please check the Process for future updates._
+This will be an ongoing effort so please check the Process section for future updates._

 ## Current Features
 * No features at this time, still in planning stage.